Gastrotheca griswoldi

 Gastrotheca griswoldi is a species of frog in the family Hemiphractidae.
 The species is endemic to central Peru.

 Geographic range

 G. griswoldi is known from the Huánuco, Junín, and Pasco Regions of Peru.

 Etymology

 The specific name, griswoldi, honours John Augustus Griswold Jr (1912–1991), an American aviculturist and ornithologist.

-Common names

-The "common name", Griswold's marsupial frog, has been coined for G. griswoldi.
+The common name Griswold's marsupial frog, has been coined for G. griswoldi.

 Habitat

 The natural habitats of G. griswoldi are dry puna grasslands, including traditionally cultivated arable land, at elevations of 3000–4020 m asl.

+Scientists have reported the frog in a protected park: Pui Pui Protection Forest.

 Conservation status

 G. griswoldi is a relatively abundant species that does not appear to face major threats.